 PFA Tips: What to Do During a Traffic Stop

 EVERYONE feels anxiety when they see that police car light up behind them.
 You begin to wonder, “Am I in trouble?”
 “What did I do wrong?”
-It can make slowing down your brain difficult in that moment and think about what you need to do.
+It may be difficult to slow down your brain in that moment and think about what you need to do.
+Sometimes, you’ve done nothing wrong but you may have a headlight or taillight out on your vehicle and the officer is just trying to be helpful by letting you know.
 So it’s time to start thinking about what you should do BEFORE you get pulled over.
 The goal is to have a safe interaction during a traffic stop.

 Pull over slowly